 Honors Courses are specially designed for the highly motivated student and guarantee you a smaller class surrounded by the best minds on campus.
 We choose some of LMC's best professors to teach these courses which meet most students' transfer and AA/AS general education requirements.
+Click the links below for details about upcoming Honors Courses.

 Do Honors Courses Have a Lot More Work?